 An economic calendar is a useful tool for traders because it tells them when certain events are happening, and these can have an impact on their trading decisions.
 By understanding the monthly and yearly events that occur throughout the global economy, traders can use them as indicators for when to purchase or sell financial assets.

-An economic calendar highlights major national and international events that are likely to impact the price & popularity of the global economy and financial markets and assets in real-time.
-The schedule of upcoming economic events shown in the calendar can potentially impact all financial markets including share CFD trading, forex trading, indices, commodities, and bonds.
+An economic calendar highlights major national and international events that are likely to impact the price & popularity of the global economy and financial markets and assets in real time.
+The schedule of upcoming economic events shown in the calendar can potentially impact all financial markets including forex, shares, indices, commodities, and bonds.

 No matter what time frame you trade across, or how active you are, you will find it important to keep an eye on economic calendars.
 Even if you are a long-term forex investor, it will be in your best interest to stay up to date with the major economic releases, their expectation, and final print.